Christopher BROWN

 Our team's primary focus is on discovering novel modalities, such as macrocyclic peptides and mini-proteins, to perturb intracellular biological interactions of therapeutic interest.
 Specifically, we target macromolecular surfaces that are challenging for small molecules to bind.
 We employ various display technologies, including chemically modified phage and yeast libraries, to efficiently explore chemical and structural space and discover these molecules.
 Characterization is performed using biophysical and structural methods.
 We have also begun to explore the application of lentiviral based libraries to deliver protein fragments to perturb phenotypes of interest with the aim of identifying novel druggable sites.

 Our research interests include developing techniques to enhance the functionality of these molecules and enable targeted delivery for target validation and therapeutic modeling studies.
 For example, our research has explored the use of mini-proteins in 3D cellular culture and animal systems to model potential cellular effects.
 Molecules exhibiting desirable properties can serve as scaffolds for therapeutic development, guiding the design of novel treatments.
+Additionally, we have investigated the fusion of mini-proteins with protein domains of orthogonal functionality, such as E3 ligases, to enable extended modes of inhibition and catalytic degradation of multiple target molecules.

 PUBLICATIONS